MCvin/Geant4_SPI/README.md

 ## 2 - GEOMETRY DEFINITION

-The geometry is build from
+The geometry is build from ...(to be completed)

 ## 3 - PHYSICS LIST